sunng87/lein-jlink/README.md

     $ lein run

-### Assembling and Packaging
+### Assembling

-By running `lein jlink assemble`, we create a uberjar and copy it into the custom runtime.
+By running `lein jlink assemble`, we call out to Leiningen to create an uberjar and then move it into the custom runtime image directory.
 Once this step is complete, your image will have everything it needs to run your application.
 You can test it out from the console.

     $ cd image
     $ bin\java -jar my-uberjar.jar

 Your application will launch and it will have access to all of the required modules.
-You may customize the name of the directory that's used to hold your custom JRE image with the `:jlink-jre-image` key in your `project.clj`.

 ### Create a Docker Image

 The custom image directory can be copied into a docker image for distribution.
-I have created a minimal base image using [Alpine Linux][9], which is only 12.3MB and is suitable for running many applications. `;-)`
+We have created a minimal base image using [Alpine Linux][9], which is only 12.3MB and is suitable for running many applications. `;-)`

 Assume your application is called `jlinktest`, you can create a Dockerfile that looks like this...